grafana/alloy/docs/sources/get-started/install/puppet.md

 ## Configuration

-The `grafana-agent-flow` package installs a default configuration file that doesn't send telemetry anywhere.
+The `grafana-alloy` package installs a default configuration file that doesn't send telemetry anywhere.

-The default configuration file location is `/etc/grafana-agent-flow.river`.
+The default configuration file location is `/etc/grafana-alloy.river`.
 You can replace this file with your own configuration, or create a new configuration file for the service to use.

 ## Next steps

 - [Configure {{< param "PRODUCT_NAME" >}}][Configure]

 [Puppet]: https://www.puppet.com/

-{{% docs/reference %}}
-[Configure]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/tasks/configure/configure-linux.md"
-[Configure]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/tasks/configure/configure-linux.md"
+[Configure]: ../../../tasks/configure/configure-linux/
-{{% /docs/reference %}}